 These stores are usually super convenient because the turnaround time is generally within hours, with the exception of very large projects, and you can easily place your order online from the comfort of your own home.

 Some drug or department stores with photo departments also offer printing services.
 CVS Copy Services rates are similar to libraries at 19 cents per page for one-sided black and white copies.
 Other services are available.
-Check with photo departments in stores in your area if you need a quick printing job.
+Check with photo departments in stores in your area if you need quick, cheap printing for homeschoolers or teachers.

 All of these places and resources are available for your printing needs, but if you have access to digital devices, there are some alternatives to using a printer!

 Paperless classrooms are on the rise!
 By going paperless not only are you helping the environment, but you’re also saving time and money.

 Use digital versions of worksheets (most Wife Teacher Mommy resources come in digital versions) and assign them via an online platform such as Canvas, Google Classroom & Microsoft Teams.
 Plus, Google Classroom and Microsoft Teams are free so you’ll automatically save money.
 There are so many options to run a digital classroom or homeschool!

 Are you worried about going paperless?
 Check out a few of our other blog posts to help walk you through it!